DevExpress-Examples/office-file-api-ai-implementation/README.md

 This project integrates AI capabilities into a Web application that handles user documents.
 DevExpress Office File API and DevExpress AI-powered Extensions work together to implement the following functionality:

-* DevExpress AI-powered extensions generate descriptions for images, charts, and hyperlinks in Microsoft Word and Excel files.
+* Generate descriptions for images, charts, and hyperlinks in office files (Word and Excel).
 * Summarize, translate, and proofread office files (Word, PDF, and PowerPoint).

 > [!note]